flexible spending accounts

 HealthEquity/WageWorks offers customer support and online tools to help you manage your FSA.
 To access your account, visit the HealthEquity/WageWorks website and login/register.
 Register for your account with your name, birthdate, home zip code and ID code (last 4 digits of your social security number).

-The easiest option to manage your FSA is to download the WageWorks EZ Receipts app – check your balance, submit claims, snap and submit photos of your receipts all from your mobile device!
+The easiest option to manage your FSA is to download the HealthEquity/WageWorks EZ Receipts app – check your balance, submit claims, snap and submit photos of your receipts all from your mobile device!
 Use can also manage your FSA from your account on the HealthEquity/WageWorks website.

 Questions?
 Contact HealthEquity/WageWorks directly:

 There Are Two FSA Plans You Can Enroll In:

 The Health Care FSA helps you save money by allowing you to use pre-tax dollars to pay for eligible medical expenses, such as medical and dental plan deductibles/copays, eyeglasses, contact lenses, orthodontics and other health-related expenses that are not covered by insurance.

 For spouses who both work at MSU and are eligible, this means each spouse may contribute up to the maximum contribution amount.